JanHerca/urantiapedia/output/wikijs/en/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project.md

 <figure id="Figure_11" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image10.png">
-<figcaption><b>Figure 11. <b><em> The Motor Tugboat EDT Argonaut converted to a Research Vessel.
+<figcaption><b>Figure 11. </b><em> The Motor Tugboat EDT Argonaut converted to a Research Vessel.
 (Photo by Robert Sarmast) </em></figcaption>
 </figure>

 Notwithstanding his lack of experience, Sarmast made the executive decision that he would be expedition leader in 2006.
 The ship used for that expedition was the 41 meter long M/T EDT Argonaut (Figure 11) operated by EDT Towage and Salvage Co., our previous provider based in Limassol, Cyprus.[^6] This time, more advanced equipment was used in addition to side-scan sonar, most notably a sub-bottom profiler (SBP)—an instrument that uses echo sounding, like sonar, to map the strata as deep as 30 meters below the surface of the sea bed.
 Another instrument known as a depth sounder, which is crucial for guiding the towfish, was also on board.
 Only five tracks were planned for the 2006 expedition, as shown in Figure 12.
 The plan was to crisscross as much as the area as possible with both side-scan and SBP during the 72 hours that were allotted for the trip.
 The first and longest line was designed to capture the cross section of both branches of the ridges and the central mound.

 <figure id="Figure_12" class="image urantiapedia">
 <img src="/image/article/Robert_Stanley_Bates/The_Eden_Atlantis_Project/image11.png">
-<figcaption><b>Figure 12. <b><em> The five tracks planned for the 2006 expedition.
+<figcaption><b>Figure 12. </b><em> The five tracks planned for the 2006 expedition.
 The longest, heaviest line (Line 1) crossed both branches of the narrow, regular, linear Y-formation as well as the hill.
 Because of serious technical problems during the expedition, Line 1 was the only line that was actually surveyed.
 Notice the inserted chart in the upper right, which we return to later..
 (Photo by Axel Schoeller) </em></figcaption>
 </figure>

 Unlike the tracks surveyed during the 2004 expedition, the first line in 2006 was designed to create a cross- sectional view of the ridges and the hill, intersecting them at nearly a ninety degree right-angle.
 In 2004, the lines went parallel to the hill and the ridges so that the towfish depth would require only small changes during the survey of each line.
 We felt in 2004 that it was too risky, due to the uneven terrain, to require the constant change of the tow fish’s depth.
 (See the inset in Figure 12 above and Figure 19 below for changes in elevation along Line 1 in the 2006 expedition.)
 But with the towfish streaming about a mile astern in the 2006 effort, the ship’s depth sounder would have made it possible to anticipate the required depth changes of the towfish as it traversed the irregular sea bottom.
 But as fate would have it, we suffered several highly disruptive technical problems during the 2006 expedition.
 And they were not amenable to emergency repair as in the previous expedition, when we had serious problems because of a heavy rain squall on the first day.